 Track a clean, tight DI

 Metal lives and dies on tightness, so start with a dry DI into your interface’s Hi-Z input.
-Record dry so you can re-amp and re-tone endlessly.
+Record dry so you can re-amp and re-tone endlessly — if you want to push that signal back out into a real amp later, see do you need a reamp box.
 Set levels around -12 dBFS with headroom — clipping the DI ruins everything downstream (see gain staging explained).
 Most importantly, play tight: palm mutes must line up with the kick drum.
 Sloppy timing is more audible in metal than any tone flaw.

 Use a boost in front of the amp